ymolists/website/src/routes/docs/config-ports.md

 ## Configure port visibility

-By default, all ports are in public visibiltiy state.
+By default, all ports are in private visibility state.

 To change this behavior you can provide the property `visibility`.
 It has two possible values:

-- `public` (default) - Allows everyone with the port URL to access the port.
+- `private` (default) - Only allow users with workspace access to access the port.
-- `private` - Only allow users with workspace access to access the port.
+- `public` - Allows everyone with the port URL to access the port.